channacy/CourseCraft/README.md

-# DragonHacks Project - *CourseCraft*
+# 🐉 Dragonhacks Project - *CourseCraft*

 Submitted by: **Nathan Xaysena, Channacy Un**

-**Our innovative app empowers you to create your own customizable courses at your own pace, unlocking a world of knowledge right at your fingertips.
+** 📱 Our innovative app empowers you to create your own customizable courses at your own pace, unlocking a world of knowledge right at your fingertips.
 Whether you're an avid learner, a passionate teacher, or simply seeking to expand your horizons, CourseCraft puts you in control of your educational journey.**

-## Features
+## 📝 Features

 * [ ] List anything else that you added to improve the site's functionality!